 Skip to main content

-I undertook a BA and MPhil Stud in Philosophy at University College London before starting my PhD at CRMEP.
+I completed a BA and MPhil Stud in Philosophy at UCL before starting my PhD at the CRMEP.